Advanced AI Capabilities

 Overview

-The technology shift represents a move from template-based extraction to multi-agent architectures where specialized AI agents handle intake, reasoning, verification, and audit functions.
-LlamaIndex reports processing over 500 million documents through AI-powered automation achieving 90+ file type support, while IBM experts predict 2026 will mark the transition from experimental to production-grade agentic systems with quantum-classical computing integration.
+The technology shift represents a fundamental move from template-based extraction to multi-agent architectures where specialized AI agents handle intake, reasoning, verification, and audit functions.
+This transition enables organizations to process diverse document types with minimal retraining while maintaining consistent accuracy and compliance.
+LlamaIndex reports processing over 500 million documents through AI-powered automation achieving 90+ file type support, demonstrating the scalability of modern agentic approaches.
+Meanwhile, IBM experts predict 2026 will mark the transition from experimental to production-grade agentic systems with quantum-classical computing integration, signaling that the industry is moving beyond proof-of-concept toward reliable, enterprise-grade deployment.

 Core Components